What is an Appeal?

 Each Regional Sailing Association (RSA) has an Appeals Committee, whose function is to decide appeals of local protest and redress decisions from within the RSA’s area.
 Which Association’s Appeals Committee will hear the appeal is determined by the location in which the event was sailed.

-The Appeals Committee: considers and decides appeals; answers questions from US Sailing member organizations regarding interpretations of the racing rules; when requested, reviews decisions of Association Appeals Committees; publishes selected decisions of the Appeals Committee; recommends changes in the racing rules to the Racing Rules Committee; and proposes, for approval by the Board, US Sailing appeals for adoption by World Sailing as Cases.
+The US Sailing Appeals Committee considers and decides appeals; answers questions from US Sailing member organizations regarding interpretations of the racing rules; reviews decisions of Association Appeals Committees when requested; publishes selected decisions of the Appeals Committee; recommends changes in the racing rules to the Racing Rules Committee; and proposes, for approval by the Board, US Sailing appeals for adoption by World Sailing as Cases.

 For further assistance, contact the US Sailing Race Administration Director at: